posit-dev/positron/extensions/kallichore-adapter/src/kcclient/README.md

 `typescript-node` mode.

 Because it is code-generated, it is excluded from hygiene checks during the build process.
-However, the editor may still show errors in the generated code since it does not match the.
+However, the editor may still show linting errors in the generated code.
 These errors can be ignored.

 > [!NOTE]
 >